MOCK TEST - 3 - Verbal Ability & Reading Comprehension (VARC Section)

 Options:

-After the long hike our knees were beginning to buckle.
+Option (a): After the long hike our knees were beginning to buckle.

 Option (b): The horse suddenly broke into a buckle.